mongodb/mongo-ruby-driver/README.md

 ### Ruby Versions

-The driver works and is consistently tested on Ruby 1.8.7 and 1.9.3 as well as JRuby 1.6.6.
+The driver works and is consistently tested on Ruby 1.8.7 and 1.9.3 as well as JRuby 1.6.x and 1.7.x.

 Note that if you're on 1.8.7, be sure that you're using a patchlevel >= 249.
 There are some IO bugs in earlier versions.

 ### Gems

-The driver's gems are hosted at [Rubygems.org](http://rubygems.org).
-Make sure you're using the latest version of rubygems:

     $ gem update --system

-Then you can install the mongo gem as follows:

     $ gem install mongo

-The driver also requires the bson gem:

-    $ gem install bson

-And for a significant performance boost, you'll want to install the C extensions:
+For a significant performance boost, you'll want to install the C extension:

     $ gem install bson_ext

 Note that bson_ext isn't used with JRuby.
-Instead, some native Java extensions are bundled with the bson gem.
+Instead, we use some native Java extensions are bundled with the bson gem.
 If you ever need to modify these extensions, you can recompile with the following rake task:

-    $ rake build:java
+    $ rake compile:jbson

 ### From the GitHub source

 The source code is available at http://github.com/mongodb/mongo-ruby-driver.
 You can either clone the git repository or download a tarball or zip file.
-Once you have the source, you can use it from wherever you downloaded it or you can install it as a gem from the source by typing
+Once you have the source, you can use it from wherever you downloaded it or you can install it as a gem from the source by typing:

-    $ rake gem:install

-To install the C extensions from source, type this instead:

-    $ rake gem:install_extensions
+    $ rake install

-That's all there is to it!

 # Examples